So, you have a flat roof that’s leaking. What repair options do you have?

 Or, maybe your flat roof has a small leak, but over 50% of the insulation is wet.
 In this case, tearing the roof off might be in your best interest.

-And if you’re somewhere in the middle, perhaps re-roofing is the most cost-effective roof repair option for you.
+If you’re somewhere in the middle, perhaps re-roofing is the most cost-effective roof repair option.

 At West Roofing Systems, we’ve been inspecting all kinds of commercial roofs since 1979.
-We specialize in spray foam roofing, as well as roof restoration with coating, but we’ll always give you the most cost-effective option based upon the current conditions of your roof.
+We specialize in spray foam roofing and roof restoration with coating, but we’ll always give you the most cost-effective option based on the current conditions of your roof.

 Let’s get into the three options you’ll have for re-roofing a flat roof.